Tyrrrz/CliWrap/Readme.md

 ```

 The `ListenAsync()` method starts the command and returns an object of type `IAsyncEnumerable<CommandEvent>`, which you can iterate using the `await foreach` construct introduced in C# 8.
-When using this execution model, back pressure is facilitated by locking the pipes between each iteration of the loop.
+When using this execution model, back pressure is facilitated by locking the pipes between each iteration of the loop, preventing unnecessary buffering of data in-memory.

-If you need to specify custom encoding, you can use one of the available overloads:
+If you also need to specify custom encoding, you can use one of the available overloads:

 ```csharp
 await foreach (var cmdEvent in cmd.ListenAsync(Encoding.UTF8))